radon-h2020/demo-tosca-blueprint-openfaas/thumbnail-deploy-xopera/docker-image-templates/examples/minio-notification-message-example.rst

 MinIO notification message example
 ===================================

-This is an example of a JSON message sent to function by MinIO notification trigger.
+This is a template example of a JSON message sent to function by MinIO notification trigger.

 .. code-block:: json